CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ##### EXERCISE 6.a

-Count the number of reservations for a given customer ID.
+COUNT the number of reservations for a given customer ID.

 ##### EXERCISE 6.b: OPTIONAL STRETCH GOAL